MySQL Date Time

 Extracting date from MySQL Temporal Data

-- DATE() – This function is used to returns date from the given temporal data.
-For that, it accepts either date or date time value as its argument.
+• DATE() – This function is used to return the date from the given temporal data.
+For that, it accepts either date or date-time value as its argument.

-- TIME() – Works as similar as DATE(), but it extracts time to part from the given temporal data.
+• TIME() – Works similar to DATE(), but it extracts time to part from the given temporal data.

-And, other arithmetic functions like PERIOD_ADD() and PERIOD_DIFF() are used to add and subtract specified interval with the year month value given.
+And, other arithmetic functions like PERIOD_ADD() and PERIOD_DIFF() are used to add and subtract specified intervals with the year month value given.

 ↑ Back to Top